sympy/sympy/doc/src/modules/physics/vector/kinematics.rst

 Vector: Kinematics
 =====================

-In mechanics, kinematics refers to the motion of bodies (or particles).
-It is the 'a' in 'f=ma'.
 This document will give some mathematical background to describing a system's kinematics as well as how to represent the kinematics in :mod:`physics.vector`.